 The Silencing Science Tracker is a joint initiative of the Sabin Center for Climate Change Law and the Climate Science Legal Defense Fund.
-It is intended to record reports of government attempts to “silence science” since the November 2016 election.
-At this time, the tracker only includes actions taken by the federal government, but we plan to add state-level actions in the future.
+It is intended to record reports of federal, state, and local government attempts to “silence science” since the November 2016 election.

-We define “silencing science” to include any action that has the effect of restricting or prohibiting scientific research, education or discussion, or the publication or use of scientific information.
-We divide such actions into 6 categories as follows:
+We define “silencing science” to include any action that has the effect of restricting or prohibiting scientific research, education, or discussion, or the publication or use of scientific information.
+We divide such actions into 7 categories as follows:

 We note that it is often difficult to determine whether self-censorship is occurring and/or its cause.
 We do not take any position on the accuracy of any individual report on self-censorship.